OfficeDev/office-js-docs-pr/docs/develop/create-and-debug-office-add-ins-in-visual-studio.md

 ### Enable debugging for add-in commands and UI-less code

-When Visual Studio debugs Excel on Windows, the add-in is hosted in either a Microsoft Internet Explorer or Microsoft Edge browser instance.
+When Visual Studio debugs Office on Windows, the add-in is hosted in either a Microsoft Internet Explorer or Microsoft Edge browser instance.
 To determine which browser is being used on your development computer, see [Browsers used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).

 [!include[Enable debugging on Microsoft Edge DevTools](../includes/enable-debugging-on-edge-devtools.md)]